Mats Hallberg: Professional career

+In 1988 Hallberg joined the European Tour, where he played until 1999 and made over 225 starts.
+He recorded eight career top-10 finishes, including a solo third at the 1996 Scottish Open at Carnoustie Golf Links, won by Ian Woosnam.
+He tied for 3rd at the 1997 Volvo Scandinavian Masters at Barsebäck Golf & Country Club, won by Joakim Haeggman.

-Hallberg turned professional in 1984 and played on the Swedish Tour before joining the European Tour in 1988.
-On the tour he had eight top-10 finishes, including third at the 1996 Scottish Open and the 1997 Volvo Scandinavian Masters, earning a total of €617,028.
-His biggest success in a major came at the 1995 Open Championship where he shot a first round of 68 (−4), one stroke off the lead.
+Hallberg played in four majors, where his biggest success came in the 1995 Open Championship at the Old Course at St Andrews.
+He shot a first round of 68 (−4), one stroke off the lead.
 John Daly eventually won at −6 after a playoff, and Hallberg finished tied for 68th along with Tiger Woods.

 Hallberg was in contention at the 1998 Volvo PGA Championship, the European tour's flagship event, held at Wentworth Club.
-Finding himself one stroke behind the leader, compatriot Michael Jonzon, after two rounds and one stroke behind leader Colin Montgomerie after three rounds, he finished with a round of 70 versus the Scotsman's 69 to end the tournament two strokes behind the triumphing Montgomerie.
-The finish helped Hallberg reach a peak of 174 on the Official World Golf Ranking in 1998.
+Finding himself a stroke behind the leader, compatriot Michael Jonzon, after two rounds and a stroke behind leader Colin Montgomerie after three rounds, he finished with a round of 70 versus the Scotsman's 69 to end the tournament two strokes behind the triumphing Montgomerie, tied 5th.
+The finish helped Hallberg reach a peak of 174th on the Official World Golf Ranking in 1998.